olicooper/esphome-nspanel-lovelace-native/README.md

 # Help Needed!

 As much as I love embedded programming, I am unable to dedicate the time required to make this project great without the help of others.
-This is a beta project which is not fully functional yet.
+This is a **beta project** which is not fully functional yet and is subject to change without notice.
 It has taken a lot of time and effort to get the project to this point and it will take a lot more time to get the project past beta.

 There are many UI components missing and the [python build script](components/nspanel_lovelace/__init__.py) is in dire need of refactoring (I butchered it together to get it working but PRs to the ESPHome repo are required to provide more flexibility over code generation).

+Currently the following features work:
+- Screensaver with time, date and weather display
+- Support for `cardGrid`, `cardEntities`, `cardQR`
+- Most entity types should display on cards.
+Lights, switches and scenes have been tested to work, with additional support for the `popupLight` page.

+There is currently no support for cards such as: `cardMedia`, `cardThermo`, `cardAlarm`, `cardPower` etc. but these are planned for the future.
+Please see the [HMI readme](https://github.com/joBr99/nspanel-lovelace-ui/tree/main/HMI) for more info on the cards mentioned above.

 PRs to expand the functionality or fix bugs are very welcome!